k2fintech-gmbh/docs/src/server-events.md

 | Field  | Type   | Example | Possible Values |
 | ------ | ------ | ------- | --------------- |
 | userId | string | "User1" | User IDs        |

+!!! info "Offline Event Trigger"
+    If there is no ping from the client for 20 seconds, the WebSocket connection will be closed, and an "offline" event will be sent to all participants.

 ## typing